Zainalithegreat/Food-Pantry/234A_CommitChaos/README.md

     Developed the User Settings interface using Pygubu for managing account preferences.

-My code for sending emails and creating confirmations was used on the web as well The web was done by my teammates
+My code for sending emails and creating confirmations was used on the web as well.
+The web was done by my teammates